TendekayiZ/MOHCC-Frontend/README.md

 ### Issues

 _Looking to contribute?
-Look for the
+It's open
 ### 🐛 Bugs

 Please file an issue for bugs, missing documentation, or unexpected behavior.